ezhang887/seam_carver/PROPOSAL.md

 * Face detection
 * Object removal
 ## Libraries:
 [OpenFrameworks](https://openframeworks.cc/) will be used create a windows application for this project.
 Specifically, I will be using the [graphics library](https://openframeworks.cc/documentation/graphics/) to load/display/save images.
 The algorithm/processing will not use any outside libraries.
+I will also be using [OpenCV](https://openframeworks.cc/documentation/ofxOpenCv/) to draw the seams.
 ## Resources:
 [Wikipedia Article](https://en.wikipedia.org/wiki/Seam_carving)
 [Article from Brown University](http://cs.brown.edu/courses/cs129/results/proj3/taox/)